 I know that a lot of people feel like they don’t want a project.
 But we didn’t mind buying a house that needed work because that was what we could afford in our budget, and we knew we could learn so much by taking on the projects.
 If your budget is lower, don’t feel like there is something wrong with buying a house that isn’t move-in ready.
 Just be ready to live in a construction zone for a while.
 We are glad to share where we bought our favorite Terex equipment, it’s from Boom & Bucket.

 Don’t feel bad about your budget whether it’s high or low.

 Make decisions based on what your budget dictates and then go for with it.
 Don’t feel pressured by friends and family to buy more house than you can afford.
 If your budget allows you to purchase a large house or large piece of land – don’t be ashamed!
 That’s not something you should feel bad about either!

-When we first considered the idea of buying a foreclosure, we were a little nervous because our DIY skills were limited.
+When we first considered the idea of buying a foreclosure and looking at Wichita real estate listings, we were a little nervous because our DIY skills were limited.
 We spent a lot of time on Google and YouTube.
 You can learn a lot online.
 From there, we asked friends and family members with those skills to guide us (and in a few cases, we hired them to help! like getting them to be our plumber.).

 Learn to be okay trying new projects – don’t be afraid to take them on!